-- · One year of high school chemistry, biology, and algebra (or their equivalent) with a minimum grade of "C" in each course. - Pass the Allegany College of Maryland Placement Assessment including the Anatomy and Physiology Placement Exam or successfully complete all required courses before the first college semester. - A minimum ACT score of 21 in each section will meet the minimum requirements to apply for admission as a high school student, but meeting the minimum score will not quarantee admission into the program.
-The average composite score of an accepted student is 25.
+- · One year of high school chemistry, biology, and algebra (or their equivalent) with a minimum grade of "C" in each course. - · Take the HESI A2 Admission exam - Pass the Allegany College of Maryland Placement Assessment including the Anatomy and Physiology Placement Exam or successfully complete all required courses before the first college semester.